-A. Bloodborne pathogens are spread through blood and other body fluids (most often semen or vaginal secretions).
+A. Bloodborne pathogens are spread through blood and sometimes via body fluids (most often semen or vaginal secretions).
 A person can be exposed to a bloodborne pathogen if he/she receives contaminated blood or blood products, shares needles (includes needles used during tattooing or body piercing), or has unprotected sexual intercourse.
-Exposure may also occur if someone comes into contact with contaminated equipment such as blood glucose monitoring devices, podiatry equipment, or any other device that has contacted either blood or potentially infectious body fluids and has not been properly cleaned and disinfected.
+Exposure may also occur if someone comes into contact with contaminated equipment such as blood glucose monitoring devices, podiatry equipment, or any other device that has contacted blood or potentially infectious body fluids and not been properly cleaned and disinfected.

-Q. Why may patients or staff in healthcare facilities be at risk for contracting bloodborne pathogens?
+Q. Why may assisted living facility (ALF) or nursing home (NH) residents or staff be at risk for contracting bloodborne pathogens?

-A. Patients located near others, such as in shared rooms, may have opportunities to be exposed to blood or body fluids of other patients.
-Patients may receive blood or blood products, injections, or blood glucose monitoring, which are all potential ways of contracting a bloodborne pathogen.
-Healthcare providers or environmental services staff who do not use proper personal protective equipment or adequate hand hygiene may facilitate the transmission of bloodborne pathogens from one person to another and/or may contract a bloodborne illness themselves.
-Finally, patients may have a weakened immune system, which make them more susceptible to infection.
-Patients or staff may not have received protective vaccines for certain bloodborne pathogens (e.g., hepatitis B).
+A. Due to close living conditions, residents may have opportunities to be exposed to blood or body fluids of other residents.
+ALF or NH residents may receive blood or blood products, injections, or blood glucose monitoring, which are all potential ways of contracting a bloodborne pathogen.
+ALF or NH care providers or environmental services staff who do not use proper personal protective equipment or adequate hand hygiene may facilitate the transmission of bloodborne pathogens from one person to another and/or may contract a bloodborne illness themselves.
+Finally, residents of ALFs or NHs may have weakened immune systems, which makes them more susceptible to infection.
+Residents or staff may not have received protective vaccines for certain bloodborne pathogens (e.g., hepatitis B).
 However, it is important to note that with appropriate prevention measures, bloodborne pathogens should never be transmitted.